Primordial Black Holes Dark Matter and Secondary Gravitational Waves from Warm Higgs-G Inflation: Introduction

 One such construction with a general kinetic term and additional non-linear terms are the Galileon-like models whose Lagrangian can be written as

 where $X=-\frac{1}{2} g^{\mu\nu} \partial_\mu\phi \partial_\nu\phi$ is the standard kinetic term of the Galileon field $\phi$, $K(\phi,X)=X-V(\phi)$ where $V(\phi)$ is the field potential, and $G(\phi,X)$ is an arbitrary function of $\phi, X$.
 This specific form of the non-linear kinetic term is special, as it does not lead to extra degrees of freedom or ghost instabilities and maintains the gravitational and scalar field equations at the second order \cite{Deffayet:2009wt,Deffayet:2009mn,Kobayashi:2011nu}.
 The Galileon field is named so because it possesses a Galileon shift symmetry in the Minkowski spacetime.
-Phenomenologically, Galileon-type scalar fields have been extensively studied in the context of dark energy, modified gravity \cite{Chow:2009fm,Silva:2009km,Kobayashi:2009wr,Kobayashi:2010wa,Gannouji:2010au,DeFelice:2010gb,DeFelice:2010pv} as well as inflation \cite{Kobayashi:2010cm,Mizuno:2010ag,Burrage:2010cu,Creminelli:2010qf,Ohashi:2012wf}.
+Phenomenologically, Galileon-type scalar fields have been extensively studied in the context of dark energy, modified gravity \cite{Chow:2009fm,Silva:2009km,Kobayashi:2009wr,Kobayashi:2010wa,Gannouji:2010au,DeFelice:2010gb,DeFelice:2010pv} as well as inflation \cite{Kobayashi:2010cm,Mizuno:2010ag,Burrage:2010cu,Creminelli:2010qf,Ohashi:2012wf,Choudhury:2012whm}.
 In Ref. \cite{Kamada:2010qe}, the authors explored Higgs inflation in the presence of Galileon-like non-linear derivative interactions and demonstrated that this model is compatible with cosmological observations.
 Also, the tensor-to-scalar ratio for this model was found to be within the sensitivity of future experiments, which can be used to discriminate it from the standard inflationary model with a canonical kinetic term.
 However, when the Galileon term dominates over the standard kinetic term in this model, the dynamics of reheating is modified.
 For large self-coupling $\lambda$, there is no oscillatory phase and moreover, the square of sound speed $c_s^2$ is negative during reheating, leading to instabilities of small-scale perturbations \cite{Ohashi:2012wf}.
 In order to alleviate this problem, the authors in Ref. \cite{Kamada:2013bia} extended the Higgs Lagrangian with higher order kinetic terms to obtain $c_s^2 >0$, thereby avoiding instabilities.
-Alternatively, this problem would not arise in the first place, if there is no separate reheating phase after inflation, as it could be in the case of warm inflation.
+Alternatively, this problem would not arise in the first place if there is no separate reheating phase after inflation, as it could be in the case of warm inflation.
 This was explored by the authors in Refs. \cite{Motaharfar:2017dxh,Herrera:2017qux,Motaharfar:2018mni}, and forms the basis of this paper.